Witt vector affine Springer fibers: Introduction

 \subsection{General motivation}

-The affine Springer fibers are analogues of Springer fibers for loop groups over $\bbC$, first introduced and studied by Kazhdan and Lusztig in \cite{KL}.
-Later their counterparts over finite fields were found to have appliactions in harmonic analysis on groups $G(F)$ where $F$ is an \emph{equal-characteristic} local field, i.e. a finite extensions of $\bbF_p((t))$, and $G$ is a reductive group over $F$, see \cite{GKM}, \cite{Ngo10} and more recently \cite{BV21}.
-The main reason is that they provide a geometrization of the orbital integrals on the Lie algebra $\fg(F)$, which are closely related to orbital integrals on the group $G(F)$.
-When $F$ is a mixed characteristic local field (i.e. finite extension of $\bbQ_p$), the orbital integrals on $G(F)$ are the key ingredients in one side of the Arthur-Selberg trace formula over number fields, making them fundamental objects of investigation in the theory of automorphic representations and the Langlands program.
+The affine Springer fibers are analogues of Springer fibers for loop groups, first introduced and studied over the field of complex numbers $\bbC$ by Kazhdan and Lusztig in \cite{KL}.
+Later their counterparts over finite fields have found applications in harmonic analysis on groups $G(F)$ where $F$ is an \emph{equal-characteristic} local field, i.e. a finite extension of the field of Laurent series $\bbF_p((t))$, and $G$ is a reductive group over $F$, see \cite{GKM}, \cite{Ngo10} and more recently \cite{BV21}.
+The main reason behind this is that they provide a geometrization of the orbital integrals on the Lie algebra $\fg(F)$, which are closely related to orbital integrals on the group $G(F)$.
+When $F$ is a mixed characteristic local field, i.e. a finite extension of the field of $p$-adic numbers $\bbQ_p$, the orbital integrals on $G(F)$ are the key ingredients in one side of the Arthur-Selberg trace formula over number fields, making them fundamental objects of investigation in the theory of automorphic representations and the Langlands program.
 Therefore, it is valuable to have geometrizations of orbital integrals over mixed characteristic local fields.
 Given that the classical affine Springer fibers are subschemes of the affine Grassmannians or (partial) affine flag varieties, the geometrizations of orbital integrals in the mixed-characteristic setting would involve subschemes defined analogously in the Witt vector affine Grassmannians, which have been explored in the works of Xinwen Zhu \cite{Zhu-mixed} and Bhatt-Scholze \cite{BS-Witt}.
 The study of these Witt vector affine Springer fibers is anticipated to employ techniques from algebraic geometry and sheaf theory, akin to the equal-characteristic scenario.
-In this paper, we take the initial step in this direction by establishing their fundamental geometric properties: finiteness properties, criteria for non-emptiness, and dimension formulas.
-To be more precise, we first assume that $F$ be a finite extension of $\bbQ_p$ with valuation ring $\cO$ and residue field $\kappa=\bbF_q$.
+In this paper, we take the initial step in this direction by establishing their fundamental geometric properties: finiteness properties, criteria for non-emptiness, and dimension formulae.
+To be more precise, we first assume that $F$ is a finite extension of $\bbQ_p$ with valuation ring $\cO$ and residue field $k=\bbF_q$, where $q$ is a power of $p$.
 Let $G$ be a split reductive group over $F$ and let $\fg$ be the Lie algebra of $G$.
-In the main body of the paper we will work under less restrictive assumptions.
-The most basic orbital integrals one encounters in the Arthur-Selberg trace formula are those of the characteristic function $1_{G(\cO)}$ of the hyperspecial maximal compact subgroup $G(\cO)$:
+(In the main body of the paper we will work under less restrictive assumptions.)
+The most basic orbital integrals one encounters are those of the characteristic function $1_{G(\cO)}$ of the hyperspecial maximal compact subgroup $G(\cO)$: